grafana/grafana/docs/sources/alerting/set-up/configure-alertmanager/index.md

 For provisioning instructions, refer to the [Alertmanager data source documentation](ref:alertmanager-data-source).

-After adding an Alertmanager, you can use the Grafana Alerting UI to manage notification policies, contact points, and other alerting resources from within Grafana.
-While you can edit silences for Prometheus Alertmanagers, other resources are read-only because the Prometheus Alertmanager HTTP API does not support updates.
+After adding an Alertmanager, you can use the Grafana Alerting UI to manage notification policies, contact points, silences, and other alerting resources from within Grafana.

+{{% admonition type="note" %}}
+When using Prometheus, you can manage silences in the Grafana Alerting UI.
+However, other Alertmanager resources such as contact points, notification policies, and templates are read-only because the Prometheus Alertmanager HTTP API does not support updates for these resources.
+{{% /admonition %}}

-When having multiple Alertmanagers, use the `Choose Alertmanager` dropdown to switch between Alertmanagers.
+When configuring multiple Alertmanagers, use the `Choose Alertmanager` dropdown to switch between Alertmanagers.

 ## Enable an Alertmanager to receive Grafana-managed alerts